canvas-medical/documentation/collections/_api/documentreference.md

             description: >-
               Categorization of document.
 Filters by the code and/or system under `category.coding` attribute.
 You can search by just the code value or you can search by the system and code in the format `system|code` (e.g  `http://schemas.canvasmedical.com/fhir/document-reference-category|labreport`).
           - name: date
-            type: date
+            type: date or datetime
-            description: Filter by the date the document was created.
+            description: Filter by the date or specific datetime the document was created.
 See [Date Filtering](/api/date-filtering) for more information.
           - name: patient
             type: string
             description: The patient reference associated to the document in the format `Patient/a39cafb9d1b445be95a2e2548e12a787`.